ircashem/Avyukt/README.md

 [Click Here](https://www.youtube.com/watch?v=ecPv9EEsbnY)

+**Is this safe to Click on *Click Here?***
+* The link is fully secure, It directly leads to this YouTube Video Link : https://www.youtube.com/watch?v=ecPv9EEsbnY

 # New implementations going to be added next
    * More Undetectable Payloads going to be added
    * Webcam Snap (Take images of Target from their WebCam)